Feminist art movement in the United States: Approaches

 In California, the approach to improve the opportunities for women artists focused on creating venues, such as the Woman's Building and the Feminist Studio Workshop (FSW), located with the Woman's Building.
 Gallery spaces, feminist magazine offices, a bookstore, and a cafe were some of the key uses of the Feminist Studio Workshop.

 Organizations like A.I.R.
 Gallery and Women Artists in Revolution (WAR) were formed in New York to provide greater opportunity for female artists and protest for to include works of women artist in art venues that had very few women represented, like Whitney Museum and the Museum of Modern Art.
-In 1970 there was a 23% increase in the number of women artists, and the previous year there was a 10% increase, due to Whitney Annual (later Whitney Biennial) protests.
+In 1970 there was a 23 percent increase in the number of women artists, and the previous year there was a 10 percent increase, due to Whitney Annual (later Whitney Biennial) protests.

 The New York Feminist Art Institute opened in June 1979 at 325 Spring Street in the Port Authority Building.
 The founding members and the initial board of directors were Nancy Azara, Miriam Schapiro, Selena Whitefeather, Lucille Lessane, Irene Peslikis and Carol Stronghilos.
 A board of advisers was established of accomplished artists, educators and professional women.
 For instance, feminist writer and arts editor at Ms. Magazine Harriet Lyons was an adviser from its start.